 Loading Compatibility Matrix:

-Specifically designed for bitumen distributors, this chart provides practical guidance for switch loading, or reloading, of road tankers.
+Specifically designed for bitumen distributors, this chart provides practical guidance for switch loading, reloading, of road, rail, and shipping transport.
 Please note that classification issues regarding the previous load have to be taken into account.
-Download

 Maximum Safe Handling Temperature: